dimitrijer/orangepi-sensor/README.md

 network on startup by reading wireless network configuration - SSID and passphrase -from a file called `wpa.txt` on boot partition.
 I also disable NetworkManager and set up hostname according to `/boot/id.txt`.

+At this point you can burn the image to the card and boot OPZ.
+You might want to edit `/boot/wpa.txt` as OPZ will try to connect to WiFi on boot.

+## System configuration

+Now that I can access the sensor, I use Ansible to configure the system.

+TODO users, services, software

+## Metrics

+Graphite is used as metrics aggregation engine.

+I use Statsd on sensors to collect and periodically send metrics to Graphite.